What Does Asbestos Look Like?

 What do asbestos floor tiles look like?

 Its very difficult to spot asbestos floor tiles as they look just like any other floor tile.
-They are often bonded to the floor using bitumen and you can usually snap the tile with your fingers.
+They are often bonded to the floor using bitumen (sometimes the glue contains asbestos too) and you can usually snap the tile with your fingers.

 Asbestos Sprayed Coating